Skip to main content

 While the reactions were encouraging, Bowen never expected what came next.

-As part of the Illustration class, the Department of Visual, Performing, and Media Arts at Grace gave each student $50 to print their publications, and Allegra Printing matched the amount.
+As part of the final class for his degree in illustration, the Department of Visual and Performing Arts at Grace gave each student $50 to print their publications, and Allegra Printing matched the amount.
 As a result, Bowen walked out of his final class with 15 posters and 30 sets of his postcards.

-Prints in hand, he walked down to the Village at Winona, going from shop to shop, talking with shop owners/managers, and pitching his products.
+Prints in hand, he walked down to The Village at Winona and went from shop to shop to talk with shop owners and managers and pitch his products.
 One hour later, LetterWood Paper Co. gave him a call.
 The owners, Amber and Mike, explained that they would like to purchase six sets of postcards and nearly all of Bowen’s posters.

 The weekend after Bowen delivered the product to LetterWood, he returned to his hometown, Golden, Colorado, to visit his family.
 Before his return on Monday, he received a text message from Amber that read: